2011 Texas wildfires

 By October 16, 2011, about 3,853,475 acres of Texas had burned in a single fire season, equivalent to a square of about 77.5 by 77.5 mi.

-The 2011 Texas wildfires were a series of destructive wildfires in Texas that occurred in the 2011 fire season.
+The 2011 Texas wildfires were a series of destructive wildfires in Texas that occurred during the 2011 fire season.
 During 2011 in Texas, around 31,453 fires had burned 4,000,000 acres (about double the previous record), 2,947 homes (1,939 of which were destroyed over the Labor Day weekend), and over 2,700 other structures.
-47.3% of all acreage burned in the United States in 2011 was burned in Texas.
+47.3% of all acreage burned in The United States in 2011 was burned in Texas.
 The fires had been particularly severe due to the 2011 Southern US drought that covered the state, and was exacerbated by the unusual convergence of strong winds, unseasonably warm temperatures, and low humidity.

-Timber lost to drought and wildfire in 2011 could have produced $1.6 billion worth of products, resulting in a $3.4 billion economic impact in East Texas.
+Timber lost to drought and wildfire in 2011 could have produced an estimated $1.6 billion worth of products, resulting in 3.4 billion dollars of economic impact in East Texas.

 Firefighters from more than forty-three states were involved in combating the fires.
-Two firefighters were killed.
-Eastland volunteer firefighter Gregory M. Simmons, 51, died April 15 while battling a 3000 acre blaze Friday afternoon near Eastland.
-Cactus volunteer firefighter Elias Jaquez died April 20 from injuries sustained while fighting a blaze April 9 in Moore County.
+Two firefighters were killed: Eastland volunteer firefighter Gregory M. Simmons, 51, died April 15 while battling a 3000 acre blaze Friday afternoon near Eastland; Cactus volunteer firefighter Elias Jaquez died April 20 from injuries sustained while fighting a blaze April 9 in Moore County.

 On Sunday, September 4, 2011, a forest fire known as the Bastrop County Complex Fire engulfed rural areas to the east Bastrop, Texas, including the Tahitian Village development, and by September 30 had destroyed 1,645 homes, burned 34,068 acres, and killed two people.
 This fire is now regarded as the most catastrophic wildfire in Texas history.

-Texas Governor Rick Perry declared a State of Disaster starting on December 21, 2010, and renewed the proclamation every month.
+Texas Governor Rick Perry declared a State of Disaster on December 21, 2010, and renewed the proclamation every month.
 On April 16, 2011, Perry asked that President Barack Obama declare 252 of 254 Texas counties as disaster areas due to wildfires and wildfire danger; the request was partially approved on July 1, 2011.
 Critics of the governor's relief efforts point to his budget cuts to the Texas Forest Service which provides a first line of defense against wildfires.
 Overall, wildfires in Texas during 2011 caused $510.927 million in damages and caused six fatalities, though an additional 62 people were injured.